Hernia mesh repair is one of the most common surgeries in the United States.

 Each year, over 20 million hernia repair surgeries are done globally.

-According to the researchers, the use of the medical device, hernia mesh, in surgeries such as hernia mesh repair has been widely adopted in the United States, with more than 80% of hernia repairs performed in the country making use of mesh products.
+According to the researchers, the United States adopt the widespread use of hernia mesh in surgeries like hernia repair.
+In fact, more than 80% of hernia repairs performed in the country make use of mesh products.

 Hernia repairs involve pushing the bulge back into the body part that should contain it.
-A key tool used by doctors for hernia repair is a medical device called surgical mesh.
+The surgical mesh is often healthcare professionals’ go-to device in fixing a hernia.

 What is a Surgical Mesh?